 It takes thousands of olive trees to produce enough oil to consistently have a market presence year after year.
 The olives must be well taken care of and harvested correctly and on time.
 In 2013 we rejected a batch of olives when the oil did not meet our standards.
 We aim to create an environment where local olive farmers can combine their high quality crop to reach our target market every year.

-Some farmers choose to create small amounts of oil for their own private labels.
-It is not our intention to be the olive mill for those producers.
-We do not list a price for bulk olive milling because we do not do that.
-We will trade milling for high quality oil.
+We now choose to create small amounts of oil for private labels.
 We are milling olives to create, enhance and propagate a brand that can live beyond our lifetimes and our involvement in the project.
 We have proven that San Diego County should be the home to world class olive oil.

 Certified Extra Virgin Olive Oil from CaliforniaAmerican consumers, especially those interested in local produce and healthy eating, are discovering extra virgin olive oil.
 When it is locally produced you know where it came from, what kinds of trees were grown and that it is tested and certified.
 Here in California we are lucky to have a significant and organized olive oil industry that is willing to put its stamp of approval on our product.
 The "California Olive Oil Council (COOC)" is dedicated to improving the quality of locally grown oil, educating consumers about the importance of that quality and stamping a certificate on oil that meets those high standards.